kolonialno/gke-argo/README.md

         PROJECT_ID: ${{ secrets.GCLOUD_PROJECT_ID }}
         LOCATION_ZONE: "us-west1-a"
         CLUSTER_NAME: "github-actions-demo"
-        WORKFLOW_YAML_PATH: argo/nlp-model.yaml # the argo workflow file relative to the repo's root.
+        ARGO_SUBMIT_ARGS: argo/nlp-model.yaml # the argo workflow file relative to the repo's root.
         PARAMETER_FILE_PATH: argo/arguments-parameters.yml # optional parameter file.
 This can be built dynamically inside the action or appended to from an existing file in the repo.

     # A comment is made on the PR with the URL to the Argo dashboard for the run.